JoshOrndorff/recipes/text/runtime-printing.md

 ## Configuration Trait

-Next, each pallet has a configuration trait which is called `Trait`.
+Next, each pallet has a configuration trait which is called [`Config`](https://substrate.dev/rustdocs/v3.0.0/frame_system/pallet/trait.Config.html).
 The configuration trait can be used to access features from other pallets, or [constants](./constants.md) that affect the pallet's behavior.
 This pallet is simple enough that our configuration trait can remain empty, although it must still exist.